 What is TNR?

-Free-roaming, primarily feral, cats are humanely trapped.
+Free-roaming, outdoor cats are humanely trapped.
 This process is preformed by those requesting participation in the TNR Program or volunteers assisting those who qualify for “trapping assistance”.
 The traps used are humane, “TruCatch box traps.”

 The cats are spayed or neutered by a veterinarian.
 This involves an ovo-hysterectomy for female cats- surgical removal of ovaries and the uterus and castration- removal of the testicles for male cats.
 These surgeries are sometimes called “fixing” your cat.